 - Great white sharks use different hunting strategies for different species of prey.

 - To hunt an elephant seal, a white shark attacks its hindquarter and immobilizes it with a single large bite.

-- To attack other seals present at the water surface, a great white shark makes position beneath the seal.
-It propels water with its tail and then sprint upward and bursts out of the water in a jump known as a breach, captures the seal and falls back into the water.
+- To attack other seals present at the water surface, a great white shark makes a position beneath the seal.
+It propels water with its tail and then sprints upward and bursts out of the water in a jump known as a breach captures the seal and falls back into the water.

-- To attack dolphins or porpoise, a great white shark avoids being detected by their echolocation and attacks them from behind, below, or above.
+- To attack dolphins or porpoises, a great white shark avoids being detected by their echolocation and attacks them from behind, below, or above.

-- To hunt a sea turtle, a great white shark immobilizes it with a simple bite through the carapace around the fipper.
+- To hunt a sea turtle, a great white shark immobilizes it with a simple bite through the carapace around the flipper.

 - Great white sharks are migratory and make long migrations every year.

 - They possibly migrate for food and mating.

 - Great white sharks exhibit a social and dominant hierarchy.

 - Large females dominate males, large individuals dominate the small individuals, and the residents dominate the newcomers.